uec-hpc-lab/CACTI-CNFET/README.md

 Clone this repository and then execute *make*.

 ## Usage
 The usage of CACTI-CNFET is almost the same as that of CACTI.
-If you use the 5nm CNFET technology we newly defined, please use '0.005' as the technology node.
+If you use the 5nm CNFET technology we newly defined, please set '0.005' to the technology node.

 To assess the timing, power, and area of subarrays, we added *test mode* into our CACTI-CNFET.
 If you would like to use the test mode, please use the option "-test 1."